StudioRGL/Blender_Pipecleaner/README.md

 - [ ] make it work with camera at origin
 - [ ] better names for materialsExist etc
 - [x] make 'add camera' before GP and fill in box
-- [ ] make sure 'solve contours' uses the correct camera
+- [x] make sure 'solve contours' uses the correct camera
-- [ ] add generic function to get camera OBJECT from camera SHAPE NAME
+- [x] add generic function to get camera OBJECT from camera SHAPE NAME
-- [ ] separate UI helper functions from solver helper functions
+- [x] separate UI helper functions from solver helper functions
+- [x] combine Draw & Edit
-- [ ] make 'draw from camera' not a toggle
+- [x] make 'draw from camera' not a toggle, maybe also for edit mode
 - [ ] add helpful descriptions to operators
 - [ ] write objectHasMaterialAssigned
+- [x] add undos to everything!
+- [ ] add vertex groups?
+- [ ] check if it works when there's not GP layers!
+- [x] remove camera passepartout
+- [ ] create camera from current view!

 ## Usage